 19.4.3.2 Triggered Location Reporting

-This record is generated when an LCS response to LI LCS request triggered by an IRI ICE is received (for Enhanced Location for IRI service).
+This record is generated when an LCS response to LI LCS request triggered by an IRI ICE of a DF2 is received (for Enhanced Location for IRI service).
 The elements, shown in Table 19.4.3.2-1 will be delivered to the DF2, if available.
 This record contains a Correlation Identifier parameter allowing to correlate the Location Reports with the corresponding IRI events.

+If the target cannot be located, i.e. no response is received from the LCS in a predefined period after the triggering or the LCS server indicates failure to position the target, the record will contain an error code instead of the location information.